Balonissimo/balonissimo.com/_flights/extreme-altitude-flight.md

 ---
-description: Extreme altitude balloon flight
+title: Extreme altitude flight
 permalink: /en/flights-and-prices/extreme-altitude-flight
 lang: en
-order: 5
-title: Extreme altitude flight
-image: /media/banners/evora-01.jpg
+image: /media/high-in-the-sky.jpg
+summary: |-
-summary: We can go higher!
+  We can go higher!
 For this flight we go up to 3 km.

+  _€ 160 p.p. - booking with 4 persons_
 published: true
 ---